 Honda Amaze Exteriors

-To start with, exterior changes are not copious but they do lend a new look to the compact sedan.
+To start with, exterior changes are copious and they do lend a new look to the subcompact sedan.
 Most of the tweaks are visible on front profile featuring a reworked thick chrome grille, redesigned fog lamp enclosures and a revamped bumper.
-Retaining the radical silhouette, Amaze does not sport any design change.
+The new-gen Amaze does sport a significant design change.
 The blackened head lamp units have also been tweaked appearing larger even the bonnet has been widened.
 Flanks feature conspicuously rising belt line supported by character lines.
 The raised boot features a thick chrome band running across the width of boot lid.
-Rear side of the compact sedan features renewed tail lights, other than this rest remains largely unchanged.
+On the rear, the car features renewed tail lights.

 Honda Amaze Engine Specifications & Transmission